cobendaniel/SAS-procs-in-Python/README.md

 As of now I haven't fixed a tiny error that I made where it says the user can use multiple columns / indexes when this is obviously not the case.
 I intend to fix this problem in v2.0.

 Besides the aforementioned reasons this function was made as a way to test my own abilities in Python as I'm still very inexperienced.

+2. Proc Freq in Python (Current Version: 1.0)

+These are very crude functions that I made as early attempts to recreate Proc Freq in Python.
+Neither of these functions have the capability to replicate some of the more advanced capabilities of Proc Freq which is why I plan on combining these two functions and adding some bells and whistles to the function to get a 1-to-1 replication of Proc Freq in Python.